wemmm/labyrinths/README.md

 # What is this?

 I've been reading a lot of [Borges](https://en.wikipedia.org/wiki/Jorge_Luis_Borges) lately and was struck by how interesting it would be to express some of his short stories via code.
-I'm going to start with [The Library of Babel](https://en.wikipedia.org/wiki/The_Library_of_Babel) for starters, and maybe expand this project outwards into some more of Borges' short stories.
+I'm going to start with [The Library of Babel](https://en.wikipedia.org/wiki/The_Library_of_Babel) for starters, and maybe expand this project outwards into some more of Borges' work.

 # The Library of Babel